dataprofessor/streamlit-for-datascience/lesson-3.md

-# 📓 Lesson 3 - NumPy
+# 📓 Lesson 3 - Numerical processing with NumPy

 NumPy is a Python library that allows you to perform numerical processing.